-The Master is a fully integrated board, equipped with a Atmega168 microcontroller+ CAN bus RJ11 connection to be linked to other boards of the model.
-The master works as a block hub, receiving the information from the slaves and other masters.The master board will manage the information within the block and will be able to exchange data with the other blocks of the superblock.
+The Master is a fully integrated board, equipped with an Atmega168 microcontroller+ CAN bus RJ11 connection to be linked to other boards of the model.
+The masterworks as a block hub, receiving the information from the slaves and other masters.The master board will manage the information within the block and will be able to exchange data with the other blocks of the superblock.

-The Slave board has the architecture of an arduino shield, which will be attached to standard Arduinos.
-The slave is a representation of the scale of the building and is able to handle the information of five inputs (data base, pachube feeds or sensors) and five outputs, represented with RGB LEDs displaying the behavior of the network.
-The LEDs transitions are used for RGB multiplexing.The slave interface is a RJ11 connector powering by “HUB” board and CAN communication.
+The Slave board has the architecture of an Arduino shield, which will be attached to standard Arduinos.
+The slave is a representation of the scale of the building and is able to handle the information of five inputs (database, pachube feeds or sensors) and five outputs, represented with RGB LEDs displaying the behaviour of the network.
+The LEDs transitions are used for RGB multiplexing.The slave interface is an RJ11 connector powering “HUB” board and CAN communication.

 Networked City System is a project of IAAC, Institute for Advanced Architecture of Catalonia in collaboration with Hangar, developed in the Global Summer School program in 2011 by:

 Guest faculty: Vicente Guallart, Willy Muller, Marta Malé-Alemany, Antoni Brei, Enric